 The cold reality for those learning to trade stocks

 It has been my experience that the vast majority of information available to those wanting to learn how to trade stocks is of little use to most people.
 This is because the vast majority choose to read books, surf the internet or attend free or weekend workshops.

 But all they really get is a little bit of knowledge and very little understanding.
 Let’s face it, would you really trust your money and financial future to a person who has attended a weekend workshop, read a few books or surfed the internet?
 Unlikely, but this is the journey most individuals take and then they wonder why most traders fail when trading the stock market.

-The cold reality is that trading is one of the few things you can do where you know from the outset you will lose money.
+The cold reality is that trading stocks is one of the few things you can do where you know from the outset you will lose real money in real time.
 The issue I find is that while many agree with this statement on an intellectual level, the majority never believe it will happen to them.
 They say ignorance is bliss, but in trading ignorance can be very expensive, and in many cases more expensive than getting a good education.

-It is also common for those new to trading to want to trade highly leveraged markets, which is very risky, particularly if you do not understand how to trade the underlying stock.
+It is also common for those new to trading to want to trade highly leveraged markets or to day trade but both are very risky, particularly if you do not understand how to trade the underlying stock.
 In most cases, individuals take on more leverage than they can handle and get their information from all the wrong places.
-Unfortunately, ignorance leads to over confidence, especially if the person has been successful in other areas of their life.
-Over confidence leads to over trading or trading short term, and making poor decisions based on the perception that the trader is bullet proof.
+Unfortunately, ignorance leads to overconfidence, especially if the person has been successful in other areas of their life.
+Overconfidence leads to over trading or trading short term, and making poor decisions based on the perception that the trader is bullet proof.
 The reality is that most only find this out when they lose their money.

 Common themes among those learning the stock market